8 Best Horseback Riding in Smoky Mountains (2026 Update)

 • Specialty: Mountain horseback riding and petting

-Big Rack Dude Ranch is one of the biggest in the Smokies, with horse riding, petting, a playground and picnic site, and a museum.
+Big Rock Dude Ranch is one of the biggest in the Smokies, with horse riding, petting, a playground and picnic site, and a museum.
 It offers an unforgettable experience for adults and children, so bring your loved ones along for a visit here.

 The mountain track is 3.5 miles long, with a view of the Great Smoky Mountains and its topography.
 The breeze and cool mountain air will relax you in a way only nature can.
 Loading ramps are big and adequate for you to climb on the saddle without much trouble, leg up, and you are on.